veggiespam/ImageLocationScanner/README.md

 	* Command line version output in text or HTML formats
 * 0.4 -
 	* New official name: *Image Location & Privacy Scanner*
-	* Updated to MetaData Extractor 2.10.1 & XMP Core 6.1.10.
+	* Updated to MetaData Extractor 2.10.1 & XMP Core 6.1.10
 	* Some XMP support removed via MDE; XMP tags weren't correct in some cases.
-Those tags will be introduced again in a future MDE.
+Those tags will be introduced again in a future MDE
 	* Removed legacy jar dependencies.
 	* Build process is now Gradle only, Makefile is dead.
 	* Added display of camera serial numbers for Leica, Reconyx Hyper Fire, Reconyx Ultra Fire
+	* Now shows name and age of facial recognition in Panasonic cameras

 # Random Future Todos